 After participating in riding courses, you can either ride or walk around, by foot or using the sleigh, cart or carriage.

 11. Sneak through the Rope Street, one of the narrowest streets in Europe

 Initially built as a passage, the Rope Street (or Strada Sforii in Romanian) is today one of the narrowest streets in Europe and worldwide.
 It measures 80 meters in length, whereas the width varies from 111cm to 135cm.

 Holding the record of Europe’s third narrowest street, Strada Sforii is one of the most popular touristic attractions in Brasov and an iconic landmark; and it is even more accessible to all tourists, given its proximity to the Black Church and Council Square.

-10. Walk in Nicolae Titulescu Park
+12. Walk in the Nicolae Titulescu Park

 All these while getting some fresh air or resting on a bench, under the cool shadow of the tall trees.